Cacti/documentation/Command-Line-Scripts.md

 ### List RRAs

-For special tree add options, you will require the id of the RRA definition to completly specify the add request.
+For special tree add options, you will require the id of the RRA definition to completely specify the add request.
 That's why the corresponding `--list-rras` option is implemented.
 It goes this way

 ```console